 Treatment and prognosis

 Management can range from being conservative to surgical removal.
 Surgical options can include anterior, posterior or combined approach.
-An anterior approaches (plated multilevel anterior discectomy and fusion, anterior cervical corpectomy with fusion (ACF)), may provide more direct decompression and best improve myelopathy.
-The soft-tissue morbidity associated with the anterior approach may be greater.
+An anterior approach (e.g. plated multilevel anterior discectomy and fusion, anterior cervical corpectomy with fusion) may provide more direct decompression and best improve myelopathy, although may cause greater soft-tissue morbidity.
 Posterior approaches (e.g. laminectomy and fusion and laminoplasty) may be better tolerated in older patients 8.

 - 1. Yamashita Y, Takahashi M, Matsuno Y et-al. Spinal cord compression due to ossification of ligaments: MR imaging.
 Radiology.
 1990;175 (3): 843-8.
 Radiology (abstract) - Pubmed citation